NehemiahAT/EasyFont/readme.md

 ## How to Use EasyFont

 Once you have EasyFont in your HTML, you must tell it how to style the parts of the HTML file you want the way you want them to be.
-To do this, you can use either CSS classes or IDs or both.
+To do this, you can use either classes or IDs or both.
 Here are the things that all the different classes and IDs in EasyFont do:

 Class/ID: `i`; Function:  make the text italic;